paulastm/paulastm.github.io/publications.md

 Rodrigues, R., Souza, J., Cardoso, P.C.
 [Sinalizadores retórico-discursivos: revisitando a anotação RST no córpus CSTNews](https://sol.sbc.org.br/index.php/stil/article/view/25458).
 In: Anais do XIV Simpósio Brasileiro de Tecnologia da Informação e da Linguagem Humana, 2023.

-Guedes, H.M.C., Cardoso, P.C., Watanabe, W.M.; Freire, A.P.[Contextual exploration of mathematical formulae on the web for people with visual disabilities in Brazil with an open-source screen reader](https://dl.acm.org/doi/abs/10.1145/3554364.3559134).
+Guedes, H.M.C., Cardoso, P.C., Watanabe, W.M.; Freire, A.P.
+[Contextual exploration of mathematical formulae on the web for people with visual disabilities in Brazil with an open-source screen reader](https://dl.acm.org/doi/abs/10.1145/3554364.3559134).
 In: Proceedings of the 21st Brazilian Symposium on Human Factors in Computing Systems, 2022.

 Sassaki, J.; Cardoso, P.C.F.;  Freire A. P. .
 [When headers are not there: design and user evaluation of an automatic topicalisation and labelling tool to aid the exploration of web documents by blind users](https://dl.acm.org/doi/abs/10.1145/3493612.3520470).
 In: W4A '22: 19th International Web for All Conference, 2022, Lyon, France.
 Proceedings of the 19th International Web for All Conference, 2022.